toddsellon/SpaceCraft/README.md

 ![](https://raw.githubusercontent.com/toddsellon/SpaceCraft/main/thumbnail.jpg?token=AB6IMWOXRSLL2T76BAYSH327RTGKW)

 # SpaceCraft
-A mod for Space Engineers
+A mod for Space Engineers.
+Simply include the clone the repository into *Users\UserName\AppData\Roaming\SpaceEngineers\Mods\SpaceCraft* before launching the game and include it in the mod list for your game.

 # Testing
-You can test in a limited fashion by loading a new **Custom Game** on the **Alien Planet**.
-Simply include the clone the repository into *Users\UserName\AppData\Roaming\SpaceEngineers\Mods\SpaceCraft* before launching the game and include it in the mod list for your game.
+You can test in a limited fashion by loading a new **Custom Game** on the **Alien Planet** (untested on other worlds).
+Use the Entity List (Alt + F10) to locate the AI grids.

 # Factions
 Factions are defined inside Spawn Groups.
 Spawn Groups are defined inside XML formated .sbc files.

 # Example
 The &lt;SpawnGroup&gt; Description is parsed using a Command Line syntax.
 The first argument of "SpaceCraft" defines a new Faction.
 The Faction tag is the second argument.
-Any faction-specific parameters can be defined with flags (i.e. -aggressive).
+Optionally, an HSV color may be specified as the first argument.
+Also, any faction-specific parameters can optionally be defined with flags (i.e. -aggressive).

 ```xml
 <?xml version="1.0"?>